ApiLogicServer/Docs/docs/WebGenAI.md

 2. Executable Docker Image

-    * The website provides a docker command to run the created project.
+    * The website provides a docker command to run the created project

 &nbsp;